rendall/icebreakers/QUESTIONS.md

   * What is the worst pick up line you’ve ever heard?
   * What is the worst trouble you go into as a kid?
   * What is your dream job?
-  * What is your favourite strange food combinations?
+  * What is your favorite strange food combinations?
   * What is your goal by the end of the decade?
   * What is your worst personality characteristic?
   * What kind of reality show would you appear in?